rkapr/rkapr.github.io/_pages/projects.md

 ## Zeroinfl: Zero Inflated Poisson regression (ZIP) in Python (with Eric Chuu)[Spring 2018]
-* ZIP regression was use to model a process switching between perfect state with no errors and imperfect one with Poisson distributed errors based on pscl package in R.
+* •	Modeled a process switching between perfect state with no errors and imperfect one with Poisson distributed errors using ZIP regression based on pscl (R) and statsmodels (python) packages.
 * The algorithm provided better fit to model systemic departure from Poisson regression than generalized linear regression model (GLM) (quasi-Poisson, negative binomial) and generalized linear mixed models.
 * Implemented logit, probit, complementary log log, Cauchy and log link functions for GLM fit using object-oriented programming.
 * Wrote functions for likelihood, log-likelihood, gradient and max likelihood estimation using BFGS optimization, with expectation maximization-based initialization.
 * Wrote functions summary for pretty-printing results including p-value, standard error, z-statistics and predict for using fitted model for prediction.
 * The functionality was extended to include zero inflated negative binomial and zero inflated geometric regressions.

-**Key achievement: First open source contribution to provide zero inflated regression functionality in python.**
+**Key achievement: Provided fully functional zero inflated regression functionality in Python.**

 ## Adaboost based face detection using Voila Jones framework [Fall 2019]